RamyaKeerthy/LogicORM/README.md

 ## Citation
 If you use this repository, please cite:

-Thatikonda, R. K., Buntine, W., & Shareghi, E. (2025). *Logical reasoning with outcome reward models for test-time scaling*. arXiv. https://arxiv.org/abs/2508.19903
+Thatikonda, R. K., Buntine, W., & Shareghi, E. (2025).
+Logical reasoning with outcome reward models for test-time scaling. arXiv. https://arxiv.org/abs/2508.19903 (Accepted to EMNLP)